Part 1 of 3 (Part 2 here )

 GJ: Right, and yet vanity is traditionally regarded as a vice, and a lot of people regard it as a vice.
 So, I guess really we need to unravel the senses in which vanity is a good thing and in which vanity is a bad thing, because I’m sure we can all think of bad examples of vanity, if we put our minds to it.
 So, what’s the difference between good vanity and bad vanity?
 What’s your concept of good vanity?
 Can you just sort of summarize it in a nutshell?

-HM: Well, first let me deal with bad vanity, because I think it would help us define it better.
+HM: Well, first, let me deal with bad vanity, because I think it would help us define it better.
 If I think you were to look up a definition of vanity, it would say something like caring too much about how you look or how you are presented.
-And I think anything which is too much, by definition, is bad.
+And I think anything that is too much, by definition, is bad.
 So, if you define vanity in that way, it makes it difficult to turn it into a good thing.
 Caring too much about how you are presented.

 HM: So, calling it excessive.
 I guess it’s a kind of checkmate if they say excessive.
 But I guess the question is, what is excessive?
 If a girl is constantly posting pictures of herself, of her makeup, on Instagram, or a guy who is a bodybuilder is also posting pictures of himself and flexing his muscles, people will say, “They’re so vain.
 They’re always so concerned with how they look.”
 But I think that it’s not necessarily such a bad thing, the practice of doing those things, because they’re both art forms.
 It’s art in two ways.
-It’s art in the sense that putting on the makeup in the first place is an art form, in and of itself, and then taking the picture of yourself is another layer on top of that, and arguably, even, perhaps, it’s not as in depth an art form, but the face you make is almost like acting — like Kabuki, Japanese theater.
+It’s art in the sense that putting on the makeup in the first place is an art form, in and of itself, and then taking the picture of yourself is another layer on top of that, and arguably, even, perhaps, it’s not as in depth an art form, but the face you make is almost like acting — like kabuki, Japanese theater.

-You know, other definitions of vanity are lack of real value, hollowness, worthlessness, and something worthless, trivial, or pointless.
+Other definitions of vanity are lack of real value, hollowness, worthlessness, and something worthless, trivial, or pointless.
 So yeah, it’s really being freighted with intrinsically negative aspects.
 But, let’s just try and focus on what’s positive in vanity: a person trying to make himself or herself beautiful.
 There’s nothing wrong with that as far as I can tell.
 There’s nothing wrong with the attempt to beautify the self to whatever extent that’s possible.
-And if somebody is born beautiful, they can still do things to present themselves well or badly.
+And if somebody is born beautiful, he can still do things to present himself well or badly.
 If some people are born ill-favored, they can still do something to make themselves look good or not.
 They can dress well.
 They can carry themselves well and so forth.
 I think that is not objectionable in the least, and we’re just talking about appearances.
 I think it’s good to try and be as beautiful, as attractive, as dignified in appearance as possible.
 Would you agree with that?

 HM: Yeah, I might even go so far as to say it’s our responsibility to do our best to look as presentable, to look as good as possible, especially from a collectivist, nationalist perspective.
 I think a lot about it when I visit Europe, and I see people in the subway, and they’re so well-dressed compared to Americans and North Americans.
 I am in Canada.
 And I think about why is it that Europeans dress so well as compared to Americans?
 And I think part of it is because this idea of responsibility of presenting yourself well comes from a collectivist perspective.
 You’re not just representing yourself as an individual, you’re representing your people.
 So, there’s that weight, there’s that responsibility on your shoulders.
 I think about why the Europeans dress better.
-I think it’s partly because you have all these European countries which are very small and so close to each other, and it’s so easy to travel across borders.
+I think it’s partly because you have all these European countries that are very small and so close to each other, and it’s so easy to travel across borders.
 If you see a German sitting on a bus, and he’s poorly dressed, you look at him and you think, “Oh, Germans, they don’t dress very well.”
 Or if you’re visiting someone else’s country, and you see the way they dress, you can say, “Oh, those Italians, they don’t dress very well.”
 And, so it inspires this competitiveness, the competitive feeling between countries, that they need to present yourself well.
 It’s a feeling of national pride.

 GJ: Right, it forces you to up your game a bit.
 Yeah, I think there’s some truth to that, and I think that if we are a nationalist movement and we want to promote nationalist values, especially since we are so marginalized in other ways, that we should be attentive to how well we present ourselves so not only do we have the best arguments, but we put out the best books and the best videos and we look really cool and we are just a formidable group of people that should be taken seriously.
 I think that’s something that we should all aspire to.